nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 * dfp_duo_training.ipynb - Training pipeline for Duo Authentication
 * dfp_duo_inference.ipynb - Inference pipeline for Duo Authentication

-> **Note:** The auth token in the url is a one-time use token, and a new one is generated with each invocation.
+> **Note:** The token in the url is a one-time use token, and a new one is generated with each invocation.

 ##### Morpheus Pipeline
 By default the `morpheus_pipeline` will run the training pipeline for Duo data, from the `examples/digital_fingerprinting/production` dir run: